Massive job cuts proposed at Horowhenua District Council

 “We are genuinely open to hearing views of staff,” she said.

-For Davidson, who took on the role of chief executive in late 2021, it is a case of the council having to make some hard decisions in the best interests of ratepayers and the future of the Horowhenua district.
+For Davidson, who took on the role of chief executive in May 2022, it is a case of the council having to make some hard decisions in the best interests of ratepayers and the future of the Horowhenua district.

 “Our organisation cares about the work that we do and the people that we serve.
 I am proud to lead this organisation and know that I have a duty to lead through the good times and the hard ones,” she said.